cccra/JENT/README.md

 ## Aims

-I'll be honest, the primary reason I made this is because I use Neovim on more machines than I have my Linux setup on, so it made sense to separate my nvim config from the rest of my dotfiles.
+I'll be honest, the primary reason I made this is that I use Neovim on more machines than I have my Linux setup on, so it made sense to separate my nvim config from the rest of my dotfiles.
 That said, there's always the chance that an actual real person besides myself will see this and find it informative and